HEPATITIS C

 There is currently no vaccine against hepatitis C.

-To minimise the risk of contamination, preventive measures should be taken:
+To minimize the risk of contamination, preventive measures can be taken:

 - use of sterile injection equipment

-- use of your own equipment for smoking or sniffing drugs (available from pharmacies or ask for advice from an harm reduction association)
+- use of your own smoking or sniffing equipment (available in pharmacies or ask for advice from an harm reduction association)

-- avoid contact with blood (tattooing and piercing with unsterilized equipment, etc.)
+- avoid contact with blood (tattooing and piercing with non-sterilised equipment, etc.)

-Symptoms of hepatitis C can go unnoticed, so it's important to protect yourself and your partners after taking risks.
+Symptoms of hepatitis C can go unnoticed, so it's a good idea to protect yourself and your partners after any risk-taking.

 Sources